 Skip the commercial lip balms with unknown chemical ingredients and use a drop of this fatty acid and vitamin E rich natural oil instead.
 Applying daily will make sure your kisser is healthy and may reduce creasing around lips.

 Argan Oil for Hair

 While lots of hair products include this nourishing oil, there is no substitute for applying the nourishing fatty acids in Argan oil directly on your damaged frizzy hair.
 Use Argan oil for hair as a conditioner and to protect against heat and sun damage.
 Simply mist a small amount on damp hair then run your fingers through your hair.

 It can soothe the most frazzled of dry ends, tame wild curls, and improve split ends.
 Your hair will shine and feel like silk between your fingers.
 Team it with Essential Oils for Hair Growth for the best results.

 Moroccan Argan oil moisturizes the skin of your scalp and may help reduce dandruff and irritations.
 Using argan oil for hair and scalp treatment regularly will keep your scalp healthy and may also help prevent hair loss too.

 You can also use Argan oil to boost your style and protect it throughout the day.
-If you’re blow drying, rub a few drops of oil between your palms and work it through the ends of your hair to tame flyaway strands and soothe any frizzy spots.
-Curly girls can use a few drops through the ends during dry winter days when the lack of moisture in the air flattens your curls.
+If you’re blow drying, rub a few drops of oil between your palms and work it through the ends of your hair to tame flyaway strands and soothe any frizz.
+It also helps protect from damage from other styling tools.

 Argan oil can be used on your man's beard too, not just the hair on the top of your head.
 It is a frequent addition to beard oil recipes and blended with other beneficial hair oils such as castor and fractionated coconut oil.